 # 8 Risk Factor – You Just Had A Major Life Event

 Major life events are often precursors to identity theft.
 Why is that?
-Quite simply, major life events are typically when you are required to provide your personal information into large databases, thus increasing the chances that your data is used fraudulently.
+Quite simply, major life events are typically when you must provide your personal information into large databases, thus increasing the chances that your data is used fraudulently.

 Should you Be Worried About Identity Theft?

 With all of the things to worry about in the world, I wouldn’t be the most concerned with identity theft.
-Yes, it is a big pain in the butt when it happens but the fact is you cannot be held responsible for fraud charges or accounts that you did not setup.
+Yes, it is a big pain in the butt when it happens but the fact is you cannot be held responsible for fraudulent charges or accounts that you did not set up.

 If you never signed the contract, it isn’t a valid contract for you to pay right.But you should be aware, and take all the measures you can to reduce your risk.
 You can’t control everything but try to control what you can.